Djeelika/Djeelika/README.md

 - 👋 Hi, I’m @Djeelika
-- 👀 I’m interested in ...
-The global world :)
+- 👀 I’m interested in ... global world :)
 - 🌱 I’m currently learning ...Neural networks
 - 💞️ I’m looking to collaborate on ... in programming
 - 📫 How to reach me ...